Marketing can be a bit like gambling.

 Expect to see some more innovative ad products created in the future.

-What Do You Think is in Store for 2018?
+What Do You Think is in Store for This Year?

-Do you think we’ll see some surprising changes on how we market to consumers in 2018?
+Do you think we’ll see some surprising changes on how we market to consumers?
 What do you think will happen?
 Share your own predictions with us in the comments below!